tomek-he-him/eval-expression.js/Readme.md

 **Eval an expression and get what you expect.**

-**Warning:** Take all precausions which apply to using `eval`.
-This is no safer, no more performant and no more testable.
-It's only more predictable.
+**Be warned:** Take [all precausions which apply to using `eval`][]. `eval-expression` is no safer, no more performant and no easier to debug.
+It's just more predictable.

+[all precausions which apply to using `eval`]: http://www.nczonline.net/blog/2013/06/25/eval-isnt-evil-just-misunderstood/